albertyang82/data_engineering_assessment/section_3/readme_section_3_design_2.md

 7. Traffic is moderate to high; need auto-scaling and cost-efficient storage.
 8. The client application restricts image uploads up to 10MB, aligning with API Gateway's payload limit.
 9. AWS Lambda restricts limits up to 15 minutes per execution and up to 10GB memory / 6 vCPUs.
-10. Terraform automates infrastructure provisioning, with its scripts stored and version-controlled in AWS CodeCommit.

 [Back to Top](#table-of-contents)